 - formulate tentative conclusions

 Teaching students how to write argumentative pieces with this approach serves their academic and professional interests.
 First, it teaches students how to think, not what to think.
-Most teachers, I guess, aspire to fostering a spirit of critical thinking in the classroom.
-This approach gives students a model for critical thinking.

 You can’t cut corners when teaching students how to write.
 That’s why it is important for teachers to look for ways to help EFL students improve fluency, become more proficient, use sentence-focused teaching to improve style and show students a model for independent thinking.

 If you like these ideas and would like detailed lesson plans, worksheets and handouts … consider buying my ebook: Teach Essential Writing Skills.